Norgate-AV/crestron-simpl-plus/README.md

 This extension contributes the following settings:

 * `simpl.compiler`: sets the path of the Simpl+ compiler.
 Can be set to a custom path via the user settings.
 Please use the double \ to specify directory paths.
+* `simpl.helpLocation`: sets the path of the SIMPL+ reference guide.
+Can be set to a custom path via the user settings.
+Please use the double \ to specify directory paths.
+* `simpl.terminalLocation`: sets path of the default windows cmd.exe.
+Can be set to a custom path via the user settings.
+Please use the double \ to specify directory paths.

 ## Keybindings and Menus
 All commands are added to the right click context menu of the editor tab, and the following keybindings have been added.